Potong Pasir Single Member Constituency: 1984–1996: SDP era

 During the 1984 general election, Chiam contested Potong Pasir for the SDP again.
 Howe retired from politics that year and did not stand for reelection; PAP newcomer Mah Bow Tan was sent to retain the constituency.
 Leading up to the election, then-Prime Minister Lee Kuan Yew compared Chiam and Mah's O-Level (GCE Ordinary Level) results in a rally speech, saying, "Mah Bow Tan, age 16, took his O-Levels — six distinctions, two credits.
 Mr Chiam, age 18 — six credits, one pass."
 The Prime Minister's Office later conveyed an apology from Lee for making an error about Chiam's results; Chiam had actually gotten seven credits.
 Chiam was elected MP for Potong Pasir after winning the election with 60.28% of the vote.

 In 1988, the constituency was renamed Potong Pasir Single Member Constituency with the creation of group representation constituencies (GRCs).
-Chiam retained his seat with an improved 63.13% of the vote against PAP candidate Kenneth Chen.
+Chiam retained his seat with an improved 63.13% of the vote against PAP candidate Kenneth Chen Koon Lap.

 In 1991, Chiam won reelection with 69.64% of the vote against PAP candidate Andy Gan.